csbull55/project-euler/README.md

 # project-euler
-my solutions to the project euler problems
+My solutions to the project euler problems

+I'm in between projects so I thought I'd take some time to start working through these problems.